Skip to content

 Dun Law — common questions

-When is the best time to climb Dun Law?
+What's the best month to climb Dun Law?

-Good signal on summit; EE reliable.
+Good summit signal; EE works well.
 Southern Uplands minor summit.

 Is Dun Law safe in winter?